 NE1 as the Business Improvement District Company provides high profile, on street spaces for marketing campaigns.
 They can accommodate events of all shapes and sizes; from roaming sampling to larger-scale promotions involving branded vehicles, gazebos and structures.
 To access more information on the offer from NE1 go to Document (pdf 1.77 mb).

 The information on this webpage provides advice to those wishing to organise an event on Newcastle City Council Land.
 However, the information contained on this website can also be used for all events whether they take place on Newcastle City Council Land or on private land.
 Our advice is intended as a simple step by step guide to running an event but it is not a definitive guide to event safety or management.
 It is offered without regard to the specific circumstances of individual events and/or the knowledge or experience of the individuals running those events.
 Event organisers should always seek advice from experienced health and safety and event management professions before proceeding.

 Please note: This information has no legal force and is not an authoritative interpretation of the law, which is a matter for the Courts.
 It is intended to help businesses to understand in general terms, the main features of the legislation.
 The information is not a substitute for the legislation and you should refer to the text of the legislation for a full statement of legal requirements and obligations.
 Where appropriate, you should seek your own independent legal advice.

-For further information, please contact Events Licensing, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information, please contact Events Licensing, Public Safety, Regulation and Development, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.